martin26/singling/README.txt

   versions of Diablo II (or to Time Travel) to be able to easily do that.

   You will need DAEMON Tools or another ISO application for this to work.
+  * Note: Not all ISO apps work with these mini-images (WinCDEmu doesn't work).